Breaking Reversibility Accelerates Langevin Dynamics for Global Non-Convex Optimization: Introduction

-where $X(t), V(t) \in \mathbb{R}^d$ for each $t$, and $\gamma$ is known as the \emph{friction coefficient}, and $B_{t}$ is a standard $d$-dimensional Brownian motion.
-This diffusion goes back to Kramers \cite{kramers1940brownian} and was derived in the physics literature to model particles moving in a potential subject to random noise.
+where $X(t), V(t) \in \mathbb{R}^d$, and $\gamma>0$ is known as the \emph{friction coefficient}.
 It is known that under mild assumption on $F$, the Markov process $(X, V)$ is ergodic and have a unique stationary distribution

-where $\Gamma^{U}>0$ is a normalizing constant.
-Hence, the marginal distribution in $X$ of the Gibbs distribution $\pi(dx, dv)$ is exactly the same as the invariant distribution \eqref{overdamped:stationary} of the overdamped Langevin dynamics \eqref{eqn:overdamped}.
-We refer the reader to \cite{pavliotis2014stochastic} for more on underdamped Langevin diffusions.
-The discretized dynamics are called the \emph{underdamped Langevin dynamics} (ULD):\footnote{This algorithm is also known as the inertial Langevin dynamics or the Hamiltonian Langevin Monte Carlo algorithm.}
+where $\Gamma_{U}>0$ is a normalizing constant.
+Hence, the marginal distribution in $X$ of the Gibbs distribution $\pi(dx, dv)$ is the same as the invariant distribution \eqref{overdamped:stationary} of the overdamped Langevin dynamics \eqref{eqn:overdamped}. {We refer the readers to \cite{Bakry,Cheng,cheng-nonconvex,dalalyan2018kinetic,Eberle,Ma2019,mattingly2002ergodicity,Wu2001,Villani2009} for more on underdamped Langevin diffusions.} The Euler discretization of the underdamped Langevin diffusion is known as the inertial Langevin dynamics or the Hamiltonian Langevin Monte Carlo algorithm {\cite{duane1987hybrid,neal2010mcmc}.} \cite{Cheng} introduced a more accurate discretization of underdamped Langevin diffusion, where for any $k\in\mathbb{N}$ and any $k\eta<t\leq(k+1)\eta$,

+Note that when $t$ is between $k\eta$ and $(k+1)\eta$, the above diffusion process is an Ornstein-Uhlenbeck process, which is a Gaussian process with explicit mean and covariance. \cite{Cheng} showed that $(V_{k},X_{k})$ have the same distribution as $(\tilde{V}(k\eta),\tilde{X}(k\eta))$, where the discrete iterates $(V_{k},X_{k})$, called the \emph{underdamped Langevin dynamics} (ULD)\footnote{This algorithm is also known as the kinetic Langevin Monte Carlo algorithm.} are generated as follows: